Estimating the Decoding Failure Rate of Binary Regular Codes Using Iterative Decoding: Introduction

 Cryptographic-grade low DFR values cannot be estimated via numerical simulation, and have therefore led to a further significant amount of research in providing closed form bounds for the DFR of a decoder, explicitly encouraged also by NIST~\cite{MoodyPres}.
-J. Chaulet~\cite{DBLP:phd/hal/Chaulet17} provided an estimate of the distribution of the syndrome weights (before the first iteration of the iterative decoder acts on it) with a good fit on the average value, and a model for the probability of parity check equations to be unsatisfied at the first decoder iteration.
+J. Chaulet~\cite{DBLP:phd/hal/Chaulet17} provided an estimate of the distribution of the syndrome weights (before the first iteration of the iterative decoder acts on it) with a good fit on the average value, which our work improves, and a model for the probability of parity-check equations to be unsatisfied at the first decoder iteration from which our contribution takes inspiration.
+The work by Vasseur~\cite{DBLP:phd/hal/Vasseur21} proposes a different analytical approach from the one we employ, to estimate the decoding failure rate of a sequential decoder (step-by-step), in order to employ the estimates as proxies for the ones of parallel decoders.
 The observations on the syndrome weight involve the fact that error vectors with remarkably low syndrome weight tend to be decoded with lower probability.
-In an affine line of work, the authors of~\cite{DBLP:phd/hal/Vasseur21, DBLP:journals/iacr/Vasseur21} observe that errors vectors having regularities such as runs of asserted bits, or asserted bits placed at regular intervals, are less frequently decoded by QC-MDPC iterative decoders.
+In an affine line of work, the authors of~\cite{DBLP:phd/hal/Vasseur21, DBLP:journals/iacr/Vasseur21} observe that errors vectors having regularities such as runs of non-zero bits, or non-zero bits placed at regular intervals, are less frequently decoded by QC-MDPC iterative decoders.
 The authors of~\cite{DBLP:conf/cbc/BaldiBCPS21} and~\cite{DBLP:conf/pqcrypto/ArpinBHLPR22} observed that, while the aforementioned error vectors are indeed harder to decode, they appear to represent a relatively low fraction of the overall non-decodable errors. \IEEEpubidadjcol Going in a different direction, J-P. Tillich~\cite{DBLP:conf/isit/Tillich18} provided a code-specific technique to determine the maximum weight of an error which is guaranteed to be corrected by an iterative decoder operating on a QC-LDPC/QC-MDPC code, and proved that the DFR falls exponentially quickly when the code length is increased, while keeping the weight of the parity check rows $\mathcal{O}(\sqrt{n\log(n)})$.